aunterreiner/cs110-final-project/README.md

 * Class Interface Design
     * ![class_features](assets/classDiagrams/ClassStructures.jpg)
         * ![class_diagram](assets/classDiagrams/class_diagram.jpg)
-    * This does not need to be overly detailed but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
     * class Controller: controls all interactions between classes
     * class Enemy: an enemy that moves in one direction